kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 The base measure in this case is the Lebesgue measure, and :math:`p` is otherwise known as the `probability density function` (pdf) of :math:`x`.

-The differential entropy enjoys much of the same properties as Shannon's entropy, plus some scaling propertiees.
+The differential entropy enjoys much of the same properties as Shannon's entropy, plus some scaling properties.
 A notable exception, however, is that `it is not necessarily non-negative`.

 .. admonition:: Properties